November 2025. Polls will be open from 6 a.m. to 9 p.m. This will be a general election where all registered voters may vote.

-Voters in New York are now able to vote during a 9-day-long period before Election Day, at a limited number of polling locations during limited hours.
-The locations in 2021 in Tompkins County were:
+Yes, VOTE EARLY, because that will allow us to focus on helping the people who have not yet voted.
+Voters in New York are now able to vote during a 9-day-long period before Election Day, that is, from October 28 to November 5th, at a limited number of polling locations during limited hours.
+The locations in 2023 in Tompkins County are:

 Town of Ithaca Town Hall 215 N Tioga Street Ithaca, NY 14850